SvenMichaelKlose/tunix/src/bin/lisp/README.md

 Advantages:

-* Arguments are placed on the stack where they don't need to be cleaned up on function return.
-With user-defined functions, symbol values would need to be restored.
+* Arguments are placed on the stack where they don't need to be restored up on function return like it's the case with user-defined functions.
-  Unused stack space is NILled out before garbage collection.
 * Arguments to known functions are expanded in advance.
-  No need to parse argument definitions any more when compiled functions call compiled functions or built-ins.
+  No need to parse argument definitions any more when compiled functions call other compiled or built-in functions.
 * Jump destinations do not need to get looked up via list searches.
 * Bytecode is about 70% smaller.

 Disadvantages:

-* No source-level debugging.
+* No source-level debugging unless implemented.

-The compiler is most simple, merely translating expressions to bytecodes which describe function calls and control flow.
+The compiler is most simple, translating expressions to bytecodes that describe function calls and control flow.

 Quoted function expressions will not be compiled.
 [^compile-anon-funs]

 [^compile-anon-funs]:
-  Compiling in such functions would require the LAMBDA keyword to tell them apart from lists.
+  Compiling in such functions would require the LAMBDA keyword (or another) to tell them apart from lists.
+  FUNCTION or FN are also good options for a keyword.

 ## The target machine: Bytecode format

-A bytecode functions starts off like a regular symbol, with a type, length and value slot.
-The length tells the number of bytes following the value.
-The value points to a regular argument definition , e.g. '(first . rest)'.

 | Offset | Size  | Description                         |
 |--------|-------|-------------------------------------|